 As evidenced in this Scientific American study: More Guns Do Not Stop More Crimes, Evidence Shows

 We need to ask why, at least, that this correlation exists.

 There also seems to be a great disconnect between a white man having/reaching for a gun and a minority having/reaching for a gun.
 There are countless videos of unarmed or armed-but-non-aggressive minorities being gunned down by law enforcement without repercussion.
 Coincidentally, or perhaps not, there are also instances of, say, a group of white men taking over a national park, and/or reaching for their firearms in the presence of law enforcement and being apprehended unscathed.
 I’d love to think of this as a coincidence, but both situations occur far too often.
 It’s become clear that there is a problem, and we can’t solve the problem of gun violence; we can’t solve the problems that keep plaguing our churches, schools, movie theaters, concerts, and streets, until we solve the inherent inequality that still exists in this country.

 Again, it starts with us.
 And it always will.

-Have something you’d like to say?
-Email us at hello@tcagenda and we’ll publish, at editor’s discretion, your response on the subject.
+Have something you’d like to add?
+Send us an email at hello@tcagenda and we’ll publish, at editor’s discretion, your response on the subject.

 Read this next: School security changes on deck from Minnesota republicans